Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 This two-call challenge-response mechanism provides strong confirmation that the remote number is both reachable via the PSTN and controlled by an entity that knows the shared secret.

+# Deployment Considerations

+## Behavior of Non-CIDVV Systems

+Systems that do not implement CIDVV are not expected to recognize CIDVV signaling prefixes.
+Such systems will typically process CIDVV calls as ordinary calls and may return responses such as 603 (Decline), 404 (Not Found), or other locally generated responses.

+CIDVV implementations MUST treat any unexpected response as a non-participating system and consider the vouch or vet attempt unsuccessful.

+## Handling of CIDVV Signaling Calls

+Networks that recognize CIDVV SHOULD NOT present calls with Calling Party Numbers beginning with "100" or "101" to end users.

+Such calls SHOULD be intercepted by network elements or CIDVV platforms and SHOULD result in non-success responses (e.g., 486 or 603).
+A 200 OK response MUST NOT be generated for CIDVV signaling calls.

+Call analytics, labeling, and fraud detection systems SHOULD recognize CIDVV signaling prefixes ("100" and "101") and treat such calls as protocol signaling rather than ordinary subscriber calls.

+# Operational Considerations

+## Protocol Operation - Vouching

+If a vouching call results in a provisional response (e.g., 180 Ringing) or a successful response (200 OK), the originating system SHOULD immediately cancel the call and treat the attempt as if the remote system does not implement CIDVV.

+## Failure and Restart Behavior

+CIDVV platforms rely on short-lived state.
+Upon restart or loss of state, implementations SHOULD continue accepting new call deposits but MUST treat all verification requests as failed until sufficient state has been rebuilt.

+During such conditions, implementations SHOULD return a response such as 603 (Decline) to indicate that verification could not be performed.

+Implementations SHOULD fail closed (treating requests as unverified) rather than risk false-positive validation.

+## Prefix Preservation

+SIP intermediaries and SBCs that support CIDVV SHOULD preserve the Calling Party Number digits used for CIDVV signaling, including the leading "100" or "101" prefix, across trusted interfaces unless local policy explicitly rejects the call.

+CIDVV does not rely on Type-of-Number (TON) preservation and assumes that intermediate networks may normalize or reinterpret numbering format.

 # Security Considerations

 * Replay attacks are limited by short cache duration.
 * Implementations MUST rate-limit CIDVV signaling traffic.
 * CIDVV relies on correctness of PSTN routing and LERG data.
 * Shared secrets used in vetting MUST be protected.

+CIDVV implementations SHOULD avoid storing telephone numbers in plaintext within temporary state stores.
+Instead, implementations MAY store a derived value such as a cryptographic hash computed over the calling number, called number, and a local secret.

+Temporary state SHOULD expire automatically after a short interval (e.g., 10 seconds) using mechanisms such as in-memory or TTL-based data stores.

+The CIDVV signaling value carried in the Calling Party Number is not globally unique.
+It is used only as a short-lived correlation key in combination with the called number and local state.

+Implementations MUST NOT treat CIDVV-prefixed values as routable or globally meaningful telephone numbers.

 # IANA Considerations